kuzeybektas/NotesApp/README.md

 Collaboration with Aubrey Williams

-# C323.p6.Notes
+# NotesApp (p7)
 This project functions as a notes app.

 ## Functionality
 The following **required** functionality is completed:
-* [] user sees a screen with (maybe) notes on it
+* [] user sees a screen with (maybe) notes on it or a sign-in/sign-up screen
+* [] if user is not signed in, they can either sign in using email or password or sign up with email and password
+* [] once signed in, user can see their existing notes
+* [] on this screen, user can add note(note with '+' button), or sign-out(person button) within the top toolbar
+* [] user can see each note title along with their contents
 * [] user can either press on an existing note to edit/view it
-* [] or user can press "Add Note" to create a new note
-* [] user can then press on the new note to name and edit the contents
 * [] user can press save to save the note and naviagte back to home screen
-* [] user can press the red "X" on a note for a confirmation to pop up
+* [] user can press the red "X" within a note for a confirmation to pop up
 * [] if user presses "no", nothing happens, if user presses "yes", the selected note will be deleted
+* [] each user has their own private set of notes

 The folowing **extensions** are implemented: